Get Your Balance.

 Q. What should I bring to a fitting session?

 A. You should bring your bicycle, cycling shorts, and all cycling shoes you use on that bike.

 Q. How do I sign up?

 "I have been cycling for a long time but and in recent years have been so uncomfortable on my bike that I would dread it when someone asked me to go riding.
 I would google for ways to improve my geometry on the bike and, honestly, probably made things worse.
-After just a couple of hours spent with Tom for a fitting I now look forward to riding instead of dreading it.
+After just a couple of hours spent for a fitting I now look forward to riding instead of dreading it.
 Absolutely worth the time and money!"